pixelcog/nginx/README.md

   node.run_state['nginx_configure_flags'] | ['--with-http_stub_status_module']
 ```

-The recipe will be included by `recipe[nginx::source]` automatically,
+The recipe will be included by `recipe[nginx-pixelcog::source]` automatically,
 adding the configure flags.
 Add any other configuration templates or
 other resources as required.
 See the recipes described above for
 examples.